 Shravan Month Timings – 03:00 AM to 11:00 PM (all days from August to September)

 Time Required : 3-4 hours

 Entry Fee : Free

 The temple architecture follows a South Indian Style and it is known to be one of the holiest places to visit in Aurangabad.
-Another interesting fact to note is that this temple is a part of the Ellora Caves and is one of the oldest temples of the state of Maharashtra.
-The five-tiered shikhara of the temple is spectacularly carved and constructed in the traditional temple architecture style.
+The five-tiered shikhara of the Grishneshwar Temple is spectacularly carved and constructed in the traditional temple architecture style.
 Rebuilt several times, the current form temple was built by Queen Ahilyabai Holkar of Indore in the 18th century.

 ₹ 427 onwards

 ₹ 3,500 onwards

 Ask a question from the travellers who have experience.

 Q. Are there any specific timings for Puja and Abhishek?Answer this question